yzoo1008/Summary/Anomaly.md

 ## Leaking of the SV
 - Beginning and the end of the downstorke changes found at the dynamometer card.
 Otherwise, there is no difference.
+- The pressure in the pump barrel cannot invrease fast enough.
+- Minimum fluid load on the plunger occurs approximately in the middle of the stroke where the plunger has maximum speed.

+## Gas Lock
+- Similar to gas interference.
+- This problem can be solved either by increasing pump clearance or by increasing the dipping of the pumps inside the well.

+# Plunger Hitting Bottom and Top
+- Change at the end of the downstroke or the end of the upstroke is occured.

+# Malfunctioning Tubing Anchor
 -